 - Site specific planning and pre-development activities including property surveys, master planning, engineering surveys, or environmental studies.

-- Site specific project improvements including activities that will support planned or future build-out of significant sites including infrastructure improvements, land assembly activities, site clearing or demolition, and building improvements.
+- Site specific project improvements including activities that will support planned or future build out of significant sites including infrastructure improvements, land assembly activities, site clearing or demolition, and building improvements.

 Urban projects that are a minimum of 2 acres or 100,000 square feet of existing or planned building space, and suburban or rural projects that are 10 acres or greater will be prioritized for funding.
 Additionally, projects intended to catalyze growth in advanced industry clusters, regardless of project size, will be prioritized.

 Funding through the program is also available to cities and towns to assist in the development of strategies and plans that spur development and growth in support of the municipality’s development goals.
 The activities could include: